danielvcorreia/gambler-investing/README.md

 | Yearly | $37655 | $79071 |
 | Monthly | $36920 | $70925 |

-The results show that the [gambler](https://danielvcorreia.com/+18) was not in a good day.
+The results show that the [gambler](https://danielvcorreia.com/+18) was not on a good day.

+# Disclamer
+We are not financial advisors.
+This is not financial advice.
+Non-legally binding.
+You may lose your money.
+Your house.
+Your wife.
+Your waifus.
+You name it.